smaroki/metabolite-gene-pipeline/README.md

 ### Validation Pipeline

 - Literature metabolite names CSV
-- Predicted SMILES used starting from Step 2 of the Original Pipeline
+- Predicted SMILES used
+- ALL other output files produced starting from Step 2 of the Original Pipeline

 ---